 The traditional hospice team includes healthcare professionals from numerous disciplines, volunteers, and complementary therapists who provide supportive care and comfort through natural approaches.
 One of these approaches is using music therapy in hospice care.

 By definition, music therapy is the clinical and evidence-based use of music by a board-certified music therapist (MT-BC) to meet individuals’ physical, emotional, and spiritual needs.
-In practice, music therapy in hospice has been shown to accomplish a number of goals, including the following:
+In practice, music therapy for end-of-life care has been shown to accomplish a number of goals.

-The above-mentioned hospice care goals are accomplished in music therapy through the relationships that develop between the patient/family, the music therapist and the music.
-Music therapy at Samaritan Hospice weaves together each patient/family’s individual goals and objectives with their unique personal music history and preferences, designing a course of therapy which utilizes primarily live music (including guitar, piano, voice, and/or various percussion instruments) as well as receptive/listening-based interventions during music therapy sessions.
-Music therapy experiences within hospice care may include any of the following:
+Our South NJ hospice music therapy services weave together each patient/family’s individual goals and objectives with their unique personal music history and preferences, designing a course of therapy that utilizes primarily live music (including guitar, piano, voice, and/or various percussion instruments) as well as receptive/listening-based interventions during music therapy sessions.
+Music therapy experiences within end-of-life care may include any of the following:

 Please check with your hospice team to find out if you or your loved one is eligible for music therapy.
 Music therapy is offered in select hospice care locations.